hyperledger/firefly/docs/tutorials/fabric_remote.md

 ---

 # Work with remote Hyperledger Fabric Network
 {: .no_toc }

-This guide describes the steps to use FireFly to interact with a chaincode deployed to an external Hyperledger Fabric blockchain network (not created by Firefly) in order to submit transactions and query for states.
+The FireFly CLI makes it quick and easy to create an entire FireFly development environment on your local machine, including a new blockchain from scratch.
+However, sometimes a developer may want to connect their local FireFly development environment to a Fabric network that already exists on their machine or elsewhere.
+This guide describes the steps to connect FireFly to an external Hyperledger Fabric blockchain network (not created by the FireFly CLI), including interacting with a custom chaincode in order to submit transactions and query for state.

 > **NOTE:** This guide assumes that you are already running a Hyperledger Fabric blockchain network and have a chaicode deployed in that network that you want to connect to with FireFly.